ands/EsaBusModule/README.md

 A successful change of speed is shown by switching to eco mode for a short time (green LED lights up).
 You can not change speed limit of eco mode, it will stay at 15 km/h.

+NEW: there is now another, unsuspicious way of setting the default speed to 20km/h.
+In case of a "special situation" :wink:

-- 3x button or 5x button = 20 km/h
+- fully depress and hold throttle and brake for 3 seconds = 20 km/h

 - 5x button and throttle lightly depressed = 25 km/h
 - 5x button and throttle fully depressed = 30 km/h